ks-chauhan/Resume-Analyzer/README.md

 ---

 The site is deployed here : https://dayworks-resume-analyzer.streamlit.app/
+the site is explained here : https://www.loom.com/share/840c413e9ac54629a6bbbf2152800112